-A fun and engaging space where participants will explore, learn, and build robots with the LEGO EV3 Mindstorms kit.
-Participants will learn how to program and implement the algorithms that control adequately a robot with the purpose of solving real life problems.
-The projects enclosed within the course will gradually present the participants with increasing complexity of mechanics, algorithms, and electronics systems and will prompt to look for solutions to real life problems in fields such as engineering.
+We create a fun and engaging space where participants will explore, learn, and build robots themselves.
+Participants will learn how to program and implement the algorithms that control a robot with the purpose of solving real life problems.
+Projects will gradually present the participants with increasing complexity of mechanics, algorithms, and electronics systems, prompting them to look for solutions to real life problems in fields such as engineering.
+This course is for anyone looking to enhance their creativity and their understanding of where robotics and our future are headed!

 Jeffrey Santos has been teaching Mathematics, Design, and Computer Science at Woodstock School for three years.
 He joined Woodstock in 2016 after having taught Mathematics and Computer Science in New York State for 10 years.
 He has been an avid technology user and computer programmer for over 25 years, and maintains keen interests in the fields of technology education, computer science, robotics, and engineering.